Contributing to H&HN's Daily Commentary and Analysis

 Articles focused on policy or politics will not be accepted.
 We strictly prohibit the use of any type of pornography, racial intolerance, promotion of violence, abusive comments, or profanity.

-The desired length of articles in H&HN Daily is 800 to 1200 words.
-Articles should not exceed 1200 words except by prior arrangement with the Editor.
+The desired length of articles for H&HN’s daily posts is 800 to 1200 words.
+Articles should not exceed 1200 words except by prior arrangement with Health Forum.

-Article proposals.
-Potential contributors are advised to propose an article idea to our Editor before beginning work on article preparation.
-To inquire about the appropriateness of an article idea, please send a working title, 50-100 word abstract, and short biographical sketch to the Editor, Richard Hill, at firstname.lastname@example.org.
-If the proposal sounds like a good fit for H&HN Daily, the Editor will offer the contributor(s) a firm deadline for completion of an initial draft.
+Potential contributors are advised to propose an article idea to our editorial team before beginning work on article preparation.
+To inquire about the appropriateness of an article idea, please send a working title, 50-100 word abstract, and short biographical sketch to Richard Hill, senior editor, H&HN, at email@example.com.
+If the proposal sounds like a good fit for H&HN’s daily commentary and analysis posts, the senior editor will request a detailed outline and/or offer the contributor(s) a firm deadline for completion of an editable draft.

-The Editor plans our daily lineups 6-7 months in advance.
-Every contributor will normally be given at least 4 weeks to complete his or her article draft, and he or she should anticipate an editorial cycle of 10-16 additional weeks before the article is published in one of our daily issues.
+The senior editor plans our daily lineups several months in advance.
+Every contributor will normally be given at least 4 weeks to complete his or her article draft, and he or she should anticipate an editorial cycle of several weeks before the article is published in one of our daily lineups.
+Some article proposals and/or drafts may require the additional review and approval of the American Hospital Association's communications, policy or legal teams before they can be cleared for publication at Health Forum.

 Paragraphs should be kept short and single spaced, with a line of space between each paragraph.
 Bulleted lists should also be short and easily consumed on a mobile device.
 Please state all ideas simply and try to avoid wordy or overly complex sentences.
 An informal tone is always appreciated by our busy readers.

 Subheads are encouraged.
-It is not unusual for an 800-1200 word article to have 2-3 subheads in addition to the main head (i.e., the title).
+It is not unusual for an 800- to 1200-word article to have 2-3 subheads in addition to the main head (i.e., the title).
 The best subheads are short (never more than a phrase, and never a complete sentence).
+Only the first word of the subhead should be capitalized, with the exception of any proper nouns.

 If a table, figure or illustration is absolutely necessary to convey a point, please send only 1 or at most 2 such items per article.
-All tables, figures or illustrations must be simple and legible, and they must be placed at the end of the electronic document.
+All tables, figures or illustrations must be small, simple, and legible on a mobile device; and they must be placed at the end of the electronic document.
 Make sure that you mention your table, figure or illustration in the text body, and that you provide an appropriate title, label, source and legend (if applicable) for each one.

-Please note well: Each manuscript must be submitted with a cover note attesting to its originality and verifying that the manuscript has not been published elsewhere, even on the author’s personal or corporate Web site, nor is the manuscript being considered elsewhere for publication.
-H&HN Daily holds the expectation that it will become the sole source and copyright holder of the article once it is accepted for publication.
+Each manuscript must be submitted with a cover note attesting to its originality and verifying that the manuscript has not been published elsewhere, even on the contributor's personal or corporate Web sites, nor is the manuscript being considered elsewhere for publication.
+Health Forum holds the expectation that it will become the sole source and copyright holder of the article once it is accepted for publication.

 Manuscripts must not promote commercial products or services, nor may they contain e-mail or Web addresses, phone numbers, or any other contact information for the contributing author(s).
-Readers wishing to contact contributors will either write to us or visit a search engine to find a contributor’s Web page.
-We appreciate your cooperation to maintain our neutrality and the trust of our readers.
+Readers wishing to contact contributors will either write to us or visit a search engine to find a contributor's Web page.
+We appreciate your cooperation in this matter so that we may maintain our editorial neutrality and the ongoing trust of our readers.

-Please prepare your manuscript in Microsoft Word and e-mail it to the Editor at email@example.com.
-If a different software package is to be used for composing the article or submitting a table, figure, or illustration, the Editor should be consulted in advance of submission to make sure the file will be readable.
+Please prepare your manuscript in Microsoft Word and e-mail it to the senior editor at firstname.lastname@example.org.
+If a different software package is to be used for composing the article or submitting a table, figure, or illustration, the senior editor should be consulted in advance of submission to make sure the file will be readable.
+The senior editor requires that any non-Microsoft Word table, figure, or illustration accepted for publication must be provided in its native file (that is, the file in which the item was originally conceived).
+Only a native file will be usable by our Web design staff.

-The Editor reserves the right to ask for changes or to reject submissions.
-All manuscripts are copyedited, per Associated Press and house style, and are returned to contributors for final review a few weeks before they are published.
-The Editor, copy editor, or copydesk proofreader may also request assistance from each contributor(s) in resolving queries at that time.
+The senior editor reserves the right to ask for changes or to reject submissions.
+All manuscripts are copyedited, per Associated Press and Health Forum house style, and are returned to contributors for final review before they are published.
+The senior editor, copy editor, or copydesk proofreader may also request assistance from each contributor(s) in resolving queries at that time.